uhellstr/oracle.rest-json/README.md

 5. $ java -jar ords.war standalone

 Running this will ask about using http or https.
 For demo purpose use HTTP , default port (Normally 8080) and where to find APEX images catalog in the example /home/test/ords/images

+The issue with starting ORDS in the way above is that we have to let the terminal window to be open.
+If we close it or press Ctrl+C we will force quit ORDS.
+If you want you can put the following shellscripts as executables in the scripts subfolder and then add the path to that folder to your environemnt to allow stop/start ORDS in the background.
+You ofcause needs to edit the paths below if you have another user then test setup in your environment.

+startords:

+#!/bin/bash
+export PATH=/usr/sbin:/usr/local/bin:/usr/bin:/usr/local/sbin:$PATH
+LOGFILE=/home/test/ords/logs/ords-`date +"%Y""%m""%d"`.log
+cd /home/test/ords/ords191
+export JAVA_OPTIONS="-Dorg.eclipse.jetty.server.Request.maxFormContentSize=3000000"
+nohup java ${JAVA_OPTIONS} -jar ords.war standalone >> $LOGFILE 2>&1 &
+echo "View log file with : tail -f $LOGFILE"

+stopords:

+#!/bin/bash
+export PATH=/usr/sbin:/usr/local/bin:/usr/bin:/usr/local/sbin:$PATH
+kill `ps -ef | grep ords.war | awk '{print $2}'` >/dev/null 2>&1stopords:

 d) Now you can try out to see if APEX and ORDS works as intended by using a browser and a URL like: